All Blacks and Black Ferns announce blockbuster home test schedule

 The Pacific Four Series will be the first international fixtures for the Black Ferns in New Zealand since August 2019, and the first series headed by new director of rugby Wayne Smith and his assistant coaches Wesley Clarke and Whitney Hansen.

-The Black Ferns schedule features tests against Australia, Canada and USA on 6, 12 and 18 June with tickets on sale next month.
+The Black Ferns schedule features tests against Australia, Canada and US on June 6, 12 and 18 with tickets on sale next month.

-The cross-regional, annual international competition will serve as crucial preparation for Rugby World Cup 2021 (playing in 2022) which kicks off at Eden Park on 8 October, and will see the Black Ferns play at least three pool matches on home soil before the knockout phase.
+The cross-regional, annual international competition will serve as crucial preparation for Rugby World Cup 2021 (playing in 2022), which kicks off at Eden Park on October 8.
+The Black Ferns play at least three pool matches on home soil before the knockout phase.

 The Black Ferns will also reignite their transtasman rivalry with the first of two O'Reilly Cup tests to be played at Orangetheory Stadium in Christchurch, with the second test to played in Australia.